uit-no/python-course-2018/session-3/part-1.md

-(13:00 - 14:00)
+# Session 3.1: Templating and launching shell commands (13:00 - 14:00)

-# Exercise 2.4: Based on a program input template create a series of files
+## Exercise: Based on a program input template create a series of files (45 min)

-(This is a take-home exercise.
-We live-code together a simpler example.)

 Consider the following example POV-Ray input file: